green-api/greenapi-integration-rocketchat/README.md

 - `rocket-chat-token`: User's Rocket.Chat personal API token

 This command requires the workspace to be registered first and the workspace command token to be set in app settings.

+**For an agent to have an ability to answer in a WhatsApp chat, they must be registered through this command first.**

 ### 3. Create a GREEN-API instance: